 Building strong connections and participating in your community is an important part of creating a valued and fulfilling life for yourself.
-With outreach and community-based support services, we assist people to stay healthy in their homes and work towards a rewarding and independent life.
+With outreach and community-based support services, we assist you to stay healthy in your home and work to empower you to live an independent life.

-Varying levels of support are available across the Perth-metro and South West areas, and we provide personalised programs to ensure services are relevant to each person and their environment.
+Varying levels of support are available, and we provide personalised programs to ensure services are relevant to you and your needs.

 Albany Fellowship House

-Drop by Fellowship House at 23 Stead Rd, Centennial Park or chat to our friendly staff on (08) 9842 9221 to find out all the benefits.
-Start your Application online today
+Drop by Fellowship House at 23 Stead Rd, Centennial Park (feel free to bring your friends and family along with you), chat to our friendly staff on (08) 9842 9221 or start your Application online today.

 Partners in Recovery (PIR)

 Our Partners in Recovery (PIR) team is here to assist you in creating and implementing a Recovery Plan with the aim to find the best long-term support for you.
 Providing a genuinely collaborative and inclusive approach, your Support Facilitator is here to assist you in accessing the right care providers based on your goals.

 With your care providers working together, you’ll receive a ‘wrap-around’ services to get the support you need.